wuzhanjie123/wuzhanjie123.github.io/_pages/about.md

 Yiran Liu, **Zhanjie Wu**, Mengjingcheng Mo, Ji Gan, Jiaxu Leng, Xinbo Gao

 # 🎖 Honors and Awards
-- *2021.10* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2021.09* Honored to win the First Prize in the 15th China Collegiate Computing Competition (CCCC).
+- *2022.08* Honored to win the First Prize in the 15th China Collegiate Computing Competition (CCCC).
+- *2022.08* Honored to win 2nd Place in Western China Region at the 16th Siemens Cup China Smart Manufacturing Competition.
+- *2022.08* Honored to win the Second Prize in the Southwest China Division of the China Collegiate Computing Competition - Network Technology Challenge.

 # 📖 Educations
 - *2023.06 - now*, Master, Chongqing University of Posts and Telecommunications.